 2. Begin with Spin, Dig Deeper Then

-Second, granting that a news aggregator, especially one with commentary, is adding bias to my news intake, I see no problem with using an aggregator as a starting place.
+Second, granting the objection that a news aggregator, especially one with commentary, is adding bias to my news intake, I still see no problem with using an aggregator as a starting place.
 Even the way in which Adam organizes the stories on CDR or frames the headlines reveals his own biases.
-That’s not a bad thing or a blinding thing as long as we understand that that is what’s happening.
+That’s not a bad thing.
+Nor is it a blinding thing, as long as we understand that that is what’s happening.
 Just because I get my headlines from The Briefing or CDR does not somehow prevent me from digging deeper into a story.

 3. Sipping is Better Than Drowning

-All that said, a sure fire way to kill your productivity is to become addicted to news.
-If you fall down the rabbit hole on Twitter, Facebook, CNN, or FOX, you will have time for little else in life.
+All that said, a sure-fire way to kill your productivity is to become addicted to news.
+If you fall down the “what’s happening now” rabbit hole on Twitter, Facebook, CNN, FOX, or whatever, you will have time for little else in life.
 We have jobs to do and a Lord to serve in our own corner of the globe.
-So let’s try and keep up with the news, but not become consumed with what we cannot change.
+So let’s try and keep up with the news, but not become consumed with the gossip.